How the Separation of Concerns Makes Programming Magic

 HTML and CSS magic, sending an email, calculating 1 + 1 – all this is made possible by the separation of concerns.
 So it pays to be aware of this concept and use it in your programs.

-Separation of concerns is a difficult programming concept to grasp (and a difficult one to explain too!) so I have to thank you for being patient.
+Separation of concerns is a difficult programming concept to grasp (and a difficult one to explain too!) so thank you for being patient.

 Was there anything you didn’t quite understand?
-Go ahead and tell us in the comments, and if you liked this blog post, please share it with your friends!
+Go ahead and ask us, and if you liked this page, please share it with your friends!